Special Session on

 Title: The volatility memory gap between CBOE VIX, VIX futures and Realized Volatility

-Speaker: Dr. Oren Tapiero (University of Tel-Aviv, Israel)
+Speaker: Dr. Oren Tapiero (University of Tel-Aviv, Israel and LabEx ReFi)

 - Prof. Dominique Guégan is Professor of Applied Mathematics at the University Paris1 Panthéon-Sorbonne.
 Her domains of expertise are Extreme value theory - risk measures in finance - Deterministic dynamical systems- Non-parametric statistical tools - Contagion.
 She belongs to the LaBex “Financial Regulation” and is the head of the team "Fintech and Financial regulation".
 She also belong to the Finance team of the University Paris 1 - CES, to the Financial Engineering Department inside NYU (New York, USA) and to the IPAG Business School (Paris and Nice, France).
 She has supervised 37 PhD and published 10 books, 110 academic papers and 30 chapters.
 She also participates to several international projects supported by Governments or supra-national bodies.